 Becki and I met years ago, and when I opened Buffalo Nickel CrossFit she was there to support us.
 She has always been a friend and a great member.
 She always keeps the gym laughing with her good mood and hilarious sense of humor.

 Everyone has an image in their heads of a person that does CrossFit.
 Most times this image is highly exaggerated.
 Most people that enjoy CrossFit are just normal people.
 CrossFit is not a sport to them, it is how they get and or stay in shape.

 Becki does a much more artful telling than me, and she has given me permission to share what she wrote, so I will just let you read it for yourself.

 Every time you think or look up CrossFit, you see beautiful bodies, that’s the beautiful side of CrossFit.

-No let’s look at the other side.
-To me CrossFit means strength, courage, friendship, sweat & confidence.
-Not all CrossFit athletes are in their 20’s with beautiful bodies.
+Now let’s look at the other side.
+To me, CrossFit means strength, courage, friendship, sweat & confidence.
+Not all CrossFit athletes are in their 20s with beautiful bodies.
 A lot of us are older, overweight, depressed, lost in who/what we are.
 Desperate to find something to save us from our broken-ness.
 That’s where CrossFit found me.